kunish/minesweeper/README.md

 # minesweeper

-Build a Minesweeper Game from scratch
+Building a Minesweeper Game from scratch